breki/demeton/pomodoro-Demeton.md

 ﻿## Sun 15.9.
+- Added a simple build script that runs tests.
 - Added a SRTM tile rendered as PNG as a sample so we can test decoding of PNGs.
 - Added one more sample SRTM tile.
 - Removed duplicate sample SRTM tile from the tests project.